ziemowit-s/neuron_get_started/README.md

 * NetPyNE: http://netpyne.org/

-# Add Python NEURON to PyCharm
+# How to use NEURON with PyCharm

 ![PyCharm](add_path_to_pycharm.png)